colleenpridemore/colleenpridemore/README.md

  Insert image tag here -->

 🔭 I’m currently working on:
-            - I am in the Ambassador Program at SingularityNET.io where I am with the Global Ethics Initiative which recently created http://BGICollective.SingularityNET.io please join the Global AI Governance effort - ALL are welcome.  (yes, AI's are welcome too!)
-I am in the R & D Guild, the Gamers Guild, the Archives Workgroup and am the AI Ethics Workgroup.
-I  have given a propsal for and am in the planning stages of developing an AI Ethics video game aimed at children to enhance posistive interaction with AI systems.
+            * I am in the Ambassador Program at SingularityNET.io where  I am in the R & D Guild, the Gamers Guild, the Governance WorkGroup, the Archives Workgroup and am                 the AI Ethics Workgroup.
+            * I am conducting a class called, "Github Project Board Demo" for SingularityNET Ambassador Program on October 7, 2024 at 1300 UTC (10AM CDST) Via Zoom.
+            * I'm also doing researching and writing a Whitepaper (or maybe Lightpaper) called, "AI Ethiisict Beings: Neurodiversity in the Age of Empathic   AI: Fostering
+              Human-Machine Connections"

 🌱 I'm learning:
             * "GitHub Actions"